rlrightleft/learn-SQL-MySQL/sqlzoo/9_SELF_JOIN.md

 ---

 ## Problem 6
-Show services between 'Craiglockhart' and 'London Road'.
+The query shown is similar to the previous one, however by joining two copies of the stops table we can refer to stops by name rather than by number.
+Change the query so that the services between 'Craiglockhart' and 'London Road' are shown.
+If you are tired of these places try 'Fairmilehead' against 'Tollcross'.

 **My Solution:**